Hacker0x01/docs.hackerone.com/docs/programs/jira-server-integration.md

 Rewards | When someone awards or suggests a bounty and/or bonus, post an update on the associated Jira issue.
 Assignee Changes | When someone assigns a user/group to a report, post an update on the associated Jira issue.
 Disclosure | When disclosure is requested or a report becomes public, post an update on the associated Jira issue.
-Synchronize attachments | *(Currently in beta)* Synchronize attachments linked with reports and comments to the associated Jira issue.
+Synchronize attachments | Synchronize attachments linked with reports and comments to the associated Jira issue.

    ![jira-server-6a](./images/jira-server-6a.png)